soderling-lab/SynaptopathyProteomics/docs/Methods.md

-The resuspened crude synaptosome fraction was layered over a 0.8M-1.0M-1.2M discontinuos sucrose gradient, prepared from HEPES buffered sucrose in a Beckman Ultra-Clear 14x89mm tube (344059).
+The resuspened crude synaptosome fraction was layered over a 0.8M-1.0M-1.2M discontinuos sucrose gradient, prepared from HEPES buffered sucrose in a Beckman Ultra-Clear 14x89 mm tube (344059).

-Theis was centrifuged for 2 hours at 85,000 x g in SW 41 Ti Rotor.
+The sucros gradient was centrifuged for 2 hours at 85,000 x g in SW 41 Ti Rotor.
 Ultracentrifugation yielded a floating myelin fraction, a light membrane mixture (0.8 M/1.0 M interface), a purified synaptosome fraction (1.0 M/1.2 M interface), and a mitochondrial pellet.
 The purified synaptosome fraction was